Papa John’s International (NASDAQ:PZZA) Price Target Raised to $110.00 at Deutsche Bank Aktiengesellschaft

-Papa John’s International (NASDAQ:PZZA) had its target price upped by Deutsche Bank Aktiengesellschaft from $91.00 to $110.00 in a research note published on Tuesday morning, The Fly reports.
-The brokerage currently has a buy rating on the stock.
+Papa John’s International (NASDAQ:PZZA) had its price objective raised by Deutsche Bank Aktiengesellschaft from $91.00 to $110.00 in a research note released on Monday morning, Benzinga reports.
+They currently have a buy rating on the stock.

-A number of other brokerages also recently issued reports on PZZA.
-KeyCorp upped their price objective on Papa John’s International from $94.00 to $115.00 and gave the company an overweight rating in a research report on Monday, February 22nd.
-Oppenheimer increased their price target on Papa John’s International from $110.00 to $125.00 and gave the stock an outperform rating in a report on Monday, February 22nd.
-Wedbush increased their price target on Papa John’s International from $98.00 to $110.00 and gave the stock an outperform rating in a report on Tuesday, February 9th.
-Stephens increased their price objective on Papa John’s International from $95.00 to $99.00 and gave the stock an overweight rating in a research note on Thursday, January 7th.
-Finally, MKM Partners dropped their price objective on Papa John’s International from $93.00 to $91.00 in a research note on Thursday, January 7th.
-Four investment analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-The stock currently has an average rating of Buy and an average price target of $100.82.
+Several other research firms also recently commented on PZZA.
+Stephens boosted their target price on shares of Papa John’s International from $99.00 to $110.00 and gave the stock an overweight rating in a report on Thursday, February 25th.
+Credit Suisse Group boosted their target price on shares of Papa John’s International from $110.00 to $113.00 and gave the stock an outperform rating in a report on Tuesday, February 23rd.
+Wedbush lowered their target price on shares of Papa John’s International from $110.00 to $101.00 and set an outperform rating on the stock in a report on Friday, February 26th.
+KeyCorp lowered their target price on shares of Papa John’s International from $115.00 to $112.00 and set an overweight rating on the stock in a report on Monday.
+Finally, Oppenheimer boosted their target price on shares of Papa John’s International from $110.00 to $125.00 and gave the stock an outperform rating in a report on Monday, February 22nd.
+Four equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
+Papa John’s International presently has an average rating of Buy and an average price target of $100.65.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, February 19th.
-Shareholders of record on Monday, February 8th were paid a dividend of $0.225 per share.
-The ex-dividend date of this dividend was Friday, February 5th.
-This represents a $0.90 dividend on an annualized basis and a dividend yield of 1.00%.
-Papa John’s International’s payout ratio is currently 76.92%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, February 19th.
+Shareholders of record on Monday, February 8th were given a dividend of $0.225 per share.
+This represents a $0.90 dividend on an annualized basis and a yield of 1.09%.
+The ex-dividend date was Friday, February 5th.
+Papa John’s International’s dividend payout ratio (DPR) is 76.92%.

-In other Papa John’s International news, Director Olivia F. Kirtley sold 14,138 shares of Papa John’s International stock in a transaction dated Monday, November 30th.
-The stock was sold at an average price of $80.42, for a total transaction of $1,136,977.96.
-Following the completion of the transaction, the director now owns 205,280 shares in the company, valued at approximately $16,508,617.60.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Company insiders own 17.58% of the company’s stock.

-Large investors have recently bought and sold shares of the company.
-US Bancorp DE grew its position in shares of Papa John’s International by 72.4% during the 3rd quarter.
-US Bancorp DE now owns 493 shares of the company’s stock valued at $41,000 after acquiring an additional 207 shares during the period.
-Freestone Capital Holdings LLC acquired a new stake in shares of Papa John’s International during the 3rd quarter valued at about $49,000.
-Parallel Advisors LLC boosted its holdings in Papa John’s International by 50.4% in the 4th quarter.
-Parallel Advisors LLC now owns 862 shares of the company’s stock worth $73,000 after buying an additional 289 shares during the last quarter.
-International Assets Investment Management LLC acquired a new stake in Papa John’s International in the 4th quarter worth about $78,000.
-Finally, CWM LLC boosted its holdings in Papa John’s International by 519.8% in the 3rd quarter.
-CWM LLC now owns 1,252 shares of the company’s stock worth $103,000 after buying an additional 1,050 shares during the last quarter.
+A number of hedge funds have recently bought and sold shares of PZZA.
+US Bancorp DE grew its holdings in shares of Papa John’s International by 72.4% in the third quarter.
+US Bancorp DE now owns 493 shares of the company’s stock worth $41,000 after purchasing an additional 207 shares during the last quarter.
+Freestone Capital Holdings LLC bought a new position in shares of Papa John’s International in the third quarter worth about $49,000.
+Parallel Advisors LLC grew its holdings in shares of Papa John’s International by 50.4% in the fourth quarter.
+Parallel Advisors LLC now owns 862 shares of the company’s stock worth $73,000 after purchasing an additional 289 shares during the last quarter.
+International Assets Investment Management LLC bought a new position in shares of Papa John’s International in the fourth quarter worth about $78,000.
+Finally, Acadian Asset Management LLC bought a new position in shares of Papa John’s International in the third quarter worth about $128,000.

 Papa John’s International Company Profile